Zum Inhalt springen

 Volumes

-The StorageClass must be set by:
+The StorageClass must be set using the following attribute:

 persistence: